mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 10 minutes for the pre-registration services to be up and running. install-mosip-pre-reg.sh

 1. MOSIP Pre-registration UI can be accessed through a browser using *http://\<hostname or ip address\>/pre-registration-ui*

+            Sample screen of Pre-registration startup page

+1. Login into the Pre-registration portal using OTP sent to email or phone.

 ***